tokaivillas/AdministrativeBudget/README.md

 # AdministrativeBudget
-A spreadsheet to help prepare an administrative budget as required by the Sectional Titles Schemes Management Regulations
+A spreadsheet to help prepare an administrative budget as required by the Sectional Titles Schemes Management Regulations.